dimitreOliveira/Jigsaw-Multilingual-Toxic-Comment-Classification/Documentation/README.md

 - ### Insights:
   - #### Positive Insights
+    - Test set seems to have a 1:5 ratio between positive:negative samples
   - #### Negative Insights
     - Competition labels are heavily unbalanced
     - Train data has only english text